 Establishing proper collection and evidence handling procedures reduces the possibility of evidence contamination and DNA degradation.
-Please observe the following quidelines:
+Therefore, observe the following guidelines:

-- Wear gloves.
-Avoid contact with person to prevent secondary transfer, replace when soiled or defective, and replace when moving between items of evidence. - Wear a mask, coat or other suitable personal protective equipment to minimize contamination.
-Talking, coughing, or sneezing over the evidence can easily contaminate the evidence. - Package known reference standards separately from questioned samples. - Package individual items of clothing from the same person in separate containers. - If the exact location of evidentiary DNA on an item is important, wrap the item in clean white paper and roll it up on itself prior to placing in a bag in order to prevent transfer of evidence from one location on the item to another location. - Package the suspect's evidence separate from the victim's evidence. - Thoroughly dry wet or moist items, such as clothing or blood swabs, before packaging. - Refrigerate liquid biological samples prior to submission. - Freeze tissue samples prior to submission. - Package items in paper bags or envelopes.
-Do not use plastic packaging for biological evidence. - Do not staple the packages. - Do not lick envelopes to seal. - Store the packaged items in a cool, dry area.
-Avoid sunlight, heat, and excessive - Refrigerate sexual assault kits prior to submission.
-Do not freeze the kits. - Label and seal all packaging properly. - Use universal precautions to protect from exposure to human blood or other potentially infectious materials.
-It is not always known if biological stains are contaminated with a bloodbourne pathogen so all biologicals are presumed to be contaminated.
-Mark packages with biological hazard stickers as applicable. - Please refer to The Biological Evidence Preservation Handbook for further details: https://www.nist.gov/sites/default/files/documents/forensics/NIST-IR-7928.pdf
+- Be careful not to mix known reference standards with questioned samples. - Package individual items of clothing from the same person in separate containers. - If the exact location of evidentiary DNA on an item is important, wrap the item in clean paper and roll it up on itself prior to placing in a bag in order to prevent transfer of evidence from one location on the item to another location. - Do not package the suspect's evidence, such as clothing, with the victim's items. - Wear gloves and change them as necessary.
+Do not transfer DNA from one item to another with your gloves. - Wear a mask!
+Talking, coughing, or sneezing over the unpackaged evidence can easily contaminate the evidence.
+Keep in mind that the more DNA contributors in a sample the lower the statistical significance.
+If you are talking over a piece of evidence and your DNA gets on the item, you could be responsible for lowering the significance of the statistics significantly.
+This could impact the ability to convict or exonerate someone from a crime. - Thoroughly dry wet or moist items, such as clothing or blood swabs, before packaging. - Refrigerate liquid biological samples until submission to the laboratory. - Freeze tissue samples until transporting to the laboratory for submission.
+This includes items such as bloody tampons and sanitary pads. - Package items in paper bags or envelopes.
+Do not use plastic packaging for biological evidence. - Do not staple the packages to close; use evidence tape - Do not lick envelopes to seal - Store the packaged items in a cool, dry area.
+Avoid sunlight, heat, and excessive humidity. - Refrigerate sexual assault kits until submitted to the laboratory.
+Do not freeze the kits. - Label and seal all packaging properly.
+Mark packages with biological hazard stickers as applicable.